Understanding Battlefield 6’s Campaign: A Story Worth Your Time

 The Complete Conspiracy Unveiled:

-4. Mills planted Kincaid inside Pax Armata as her agent
+- Mills planted Kincaid inside Pax Armata as her CIA asset

-6. The CIA and U.S. government sanctioned everything before Kincaid went rogue
+- The CIA and U.S. government sanctioned everything before Kincaid went rogue—and Mills makes clear she was not the only one responsible

 Here’s what makes this ending particularly unsettling: Mills wasn’t some rogue agent.
 She had backing from the highest levels of government.
 The entire global conflict, all those deaths, the cities under siege—it was all part of a plan to revitalize NATO by giving them a manufactured enemy.